You Say I'm Too Much, I Say You're Not Enough

-You Say I'm Too Much, I Say You're Not Enough is the first and final studio album by Welsh Alternative rock band Estrons.
+You Say I'm Too Much, I Say You're Not Enough is the only studio album by Welsh alternative rock band Estrons.
 The album was released on 5 October 2018 through the band's own imprint Gofod Records in the United Kingdom and through Roll Call Records in the United States and was distributed worldwide by The Orchard (a subsidiary of Sony Music).
 The album was met with critical acclaim, receiving 4/5 star reviews from NME, DIY, The Independent, Dork and Upset Magazine.
 It was nominated for the Welsh Music Prize in October 2019.

 Background

 Estrons announced their debut album, You Say I'm Too Much, I Say You're Not Enough on 25 July 2018 at the same time as their next single, "Cameras" which was taken from the forthcoming album.

 A month earlier, they had released the album's lead single "Lilac" on 13 June.
 Huw Stephens made the single his Tune of the Week.
-Speaking of "Lilac" in a press release, vocalist and lyricist Tali Källström dedicates the song to “an encounter I had with a teenage girl in the early hours of the morning.
+Speaking of "Lilac" in a press release, vocalist and lyricist Tali Källström dedicates the song to "an encounter I had with a teenage girl in the early hours of the morning.
 I’d assumed that she was crying about something superficial and I’d also assumed that the man walking a few feet behind her was trying to take advantage.
 Turns out the man actually lived on that street and the girl was heartbroken because her dad had just been diagnosed with terminal cancer.
 We often get things wrong because society leads us to create prejudices on genders; the song is myself reflecting on that."
 The music video followed a month later on 11 July.

 Their next single taken from the album, "Body" was debuted on BBC Radio 1 on 14 September by Jack Saunders.
 The music video for the track followed on 21 September.
 Källström told DIY that, "“Shooting the video for ‘Body’ was one of the most terrifying and liberating experiences of my entire life.
 For millenniums art has been used to set the paradigm for how our bodies should look.
 It suppresses us, it creates the unreachable which leads humanity into a pit of judgement, self denial and depression.
 This video is about studying the real.
 Celebrating yourself.
 Sexualising yourself, and letting go of the concept of “flaws” by flaunting who you really are.”
 The video was nominated for best editing at the 2019 UK Music Video Awards but lost out to Cellophane by FKA Twigs.